 Danielle Sobieski MS, RDN, CDN

 Hello!
-I’m Danielle, founder of DS Nutrition and registered dietitian nutritionist.
-I hold a BS in Diagnostic Genetic Sciences and Dietetics from University of Connecticut, and a MS in Human Nutrition from University of New Haven in Connecticut.
+I’m Danielle, founder of DS Nutrition and a registered dietitian nutritionist.
+I hold a BS in Diagnostic Genetic Sciences and Dietetics from the University of Connecticut and an MS in Human Nutrition from the University of New Haven.

-• How can I help people feel better about themselves and the foods they eat?
+How can I help people feel better in their bodies and about the foods they eat?

-• How can I empower people with chronic diseases?
+How can I empower individuals with chronic conditions to advocate for their health?

 RDN Registered Dietitian Nutritionist